 An infilade, perfectly demonstrated by the ever-diminishing arches of yew shown above, is a favorite device used by designers today, revealing hints of a garden’s splendors, while requiring the undertaking of a journey.
 The compartments progress from the first one containing a tennis court, then a swimming pool, then a croquet lawn, then a cherry orchard, finally revealing the Daffodil Paddock and open country beyond.

 Like any self-respecting walled garden, the one at Rodmarton is rallying round, after a few decades of being surplus to requirement.
 The new head gardener, Sue Cranch, has cleared the glasshouses and built work benches, on which the beginnings of a new cutting garden are flourishing.
 New specimens have been added to a matrix of fruit trees both here and in the outer kitchen garden—where they mix with ornamental trees, all set in uniform circles that have been cut into the grass.
 Rodmarton’s symmetry, pollarding of some trees and topiarizing of others, adds to the medieval air, while contrasting brilliantly with the wild garden that fringes the formal edges.

 The effect of contrast is played out to perfection at Rodmarton, with plinths of tightly clipped Nitida lonicera mimicking the old stone plinths, rising out of rounded mounds of lavender and vertical flags of iris.
-On leaving, the straight drive down to the village is flanked on either side by tightly clipped, yet undulating beech hedging, and lawn that has been allowed to grow long (trimmed by mown edges).
-This is where contemporary gardening reaches over the weed-spraying years of the 2oth century, to reveal orchids and wild flowers that are naturally prevalent in the grass.
+On leaving, the straight drive down to the village is flanked on either side by tightly clipped, yet undulating beech hedging, and grass with mown edging that has been allowed to grow long in the middle.
+This is where contemporary gardening reaches over the weed-spraying years of the 2oth century, revealing orchids and wild flowers that were waiting in the grass.

 Rodmarton Manor is open until the end of September, on Wednesdays, Saturdays and holidays.